JopjeKnopje/fdf/README.md

 - [ ] Resize window.
 - [ ] FPS Counter in screen.
 - [ ] Support multiple projections in an enum that we can pass to the projector.
+- [ ] Weird color behaviour on linux.

 ## Resources